 Contact Us for a Free Consultation (213) 542-0979

-Justifiable Homicide in Self-Defense
+Justifiable Homicide

 Murder Defense – Justifiable Homicide in Self-Defense or Defense of Another

-This is an interesting concept because certainly if someone's charged with murder and they were trying to defend themselves during whatever incident led to the killing, they can claim self-defense.
+This is an interesting concept because certainly, if someone's charged with murder and they were trying to defend themselves during whatever incident led to the killing, they can claim self-defense.

 What they're saying here with this jury instruction, which is what a jury would get in a murder case where someone's claiming self-defense, is that the murder was justified because the person was acting in self-defense.

-This is CALCRIM 505 Jury Instructions having to do with the killing of another in self-defense is justifiable and not unlawful when the person who does the killing actually and reasonably believes the two elements that they have to show the defense in order to use this defense in a murder case.
+This is CALCRIM 505 Jury Instructions having to do with the killing of another in self-defense is justifiable and not unlawful when the person who does the killing actually and reasonably believes the two elements that they have to show the defense to use this defense in a murder case.

 Imminent Danger Of Great Bodily Injury